 Filipino Chicken Barbecue is a great dish but a bit underrated because it is seldom seen in parties and celebrations -- probably because it is not as easy to cook as the thin pieces of pork on the stick we Pinoys call barbecue.

-make the Filipino Chicken Barbecue, we make a marinade of lemon-lime
+make this dish, we make a marinade of lemon-lime

-soda with soy sauce and garlic and grilled over charcoal.
+soda with soy sauce and garlic and grill over charcoal.
 Simple, isn't

 with a nice, charred, sticky, crispy skin but with the inside undercooked and still